d2s/Documentation/README.md

 There are a few other documents in context of RsyncOSX.
 To enable remote storage of backups please read **how to enable passwordless logins**.
 Rsync utilises parameters.
 RsyncOSX can send extra (set by user) parameters to rsync.

 - How to enable [passwordless logins](https://github.com/rsyncOSX/Documentation/blob/master/Docs/PasswordlessLogin.md) (required for using RsyncOSX with remote servers).
-- Some more info about [parameters to rsync](https://github.com/rsyncOSX/Documentation/blob/master/Docs/RsyncParameters.md).
 - My [DIY NAS](https://github.com/rsyncOSX/Documentation/blob/master/Docs/DIYNAS.md).
 - The [idea](https://github.com/rsyncOSX/Documentation/blob/master/Docs/Idea.md) behind RsyncOSX.